Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: SMEFT contributions to Electwoweak Fit

-Once we allow for these new SMEFT operators, the gauge sector gets modified resulting in the requirement for barred fields and couplings in order to get canonical kinetic terms.
-These transformations are \cite{Dedes:2017zog}:
+Once we allow for these new SMEFT operators, the gauge sector gets modified.
+To have canonical kinetic term, we must then effect a redefinition of fields and couplings.
+The redefined quantities are \cite{Dedes:2017zog}: